armelsanou/projetTer2022/readme.md

+## Running project

-##After doing that, you can also navigate to folder named code (projetTer2022/code/), and run pyhton index.py
+After doing that, you can also navigate to folder named code (projetTer2022/code/), and run pyhton index.py

+## Important

-##Do not forget that, each research you dou within interface generate word into corpus.txt file who is in the current folder.
+Do not forget that, each research you dou within interface generate word into corpus.txt file who is in the current folder.